Social Security Disability Lawyer

 Initial Claim: Process and Documentation

-When filing the initial application and filling the SSD benefits forms, you need to provide to the most of your capacity and availability the following documents:
+When filing the initial application and filling the SSD benefits forms, you need to provide to the most of your capacity and availability in the following documents:

 • a comprehensive list of your medical providers, including their contact details and dates of treatment service